Adamouization/Adamouization.github.io/source/_posts/first-triathlon.md

 # Motivation

 Despite training for a couple of half-marathons (one in 2022 and one in 2023) and picking up knee injuries along the way, I wanted to find a new way to challenge myself that didn’t involve only running.
-So, another half-marathon, or even a full one, were out of the question.
+So, doing another half-marathon, or even attempting a full one, were out of the question.

-When brainstorming what new challenge I could chase, I thought about an old goal I had of one day completing a full-distance IronMan (140.6 miles).
-But that would not have been a wise choice given the enormous volume of training required to complete this kind of event coupled with my lack of experience in this sport.
+When brainstorming what new challenge I could chase, I thought about a very old dream/goal I had of one day completing a full-distance IronMan (140.6 miles).
+But that would not have been a wise choice given the enormous volume of training required to complete this kind of event, coupled with my lack of experience in this sport.
 So I researched shorter-distance triathlons, and settled on the Olympic distance as it seemed to be right balance of challenge.

-Additionally, I saw this as the perfect opportunity to strengthen my body (and my knee), increase my fitness (which would translate to faster running), and learn new sports that I have always put off.
+Additionally, I saw this as the perfect opportunity to strengthen my body (and my knee), increase my fitness (which would translate to higher VO2 Max for faster running and cycling), and learn new sports that I have always put off.

 So I signed up for the biggest triathlon in London: the olympic distance triathlon at the inaugural 2024 T100 race, which entails a 1.5km swim, a 40km bike ride and a 10km run.